HazemAbdo/Car-booking/README.md

 * I decided not to use UI libraries like Bootstrap or material UI to have more flexibility in mocking our Figma design.
 * I decided to use chart.js instead of amcharts as the last one only supports react in the old-fashioned class component and I want to make all of my components in the functional style.
 * I decided to make SVGs as components not as files so I can add logic and customizations to them.
-* I decided to encapsulate all the data in a dummy file in the assets directory so instead of hardcoding the data I fetch them from this file so we can easily integrate with real APIs.
+* I decided to encapsulate all the data in a dummy file in the assets directory then I fetch them and passing them as props so we can easily integrate with real APIs in the future without changing the components code.

 # Built With
 <div align="center">